 it must first be established whether the equity disposal is made by way of sale.
 In some cases this is reasonably clear but others fall close to the dividing line, as illustrated by the following examples (which are based on actual cases).

+Top of page

 Parent company guarantees

 It is not uncommon for a seller of oil to request his buyer to give security and this is sometimes provided in terms of a guarantee by the buyer’s parent company.
 Although each contract and guarantee will need to be examined and judged on its own facts, a simple guarantee of financial performance by the buyer’s parent is unlikely to result in a contract, which is arm’s length by all other criteria, failing the conditions in OTA75\SCH3\PARA1.

+Top of page

 OTA75\SCH3\PARA1(1)(c)

 This section catches sales of oil to a participator’s fellow group or other connected companies to the extent that they are not already caught under subheads (a) and (b).
 OTA75\SCH3\PARA1(1)(c) applies, inter alia, where a person connected to the seller has an interest in the subsequent sale or disposal of the oil or the products derived from the oil.